 Above: Tooth-chilling winter tap water is a shock for subtropical and tropical citrus trees.

+Cold water can affect the temperature of the roots, and cold roots cannot take up nutrients.
 Their water should be tepid or at roughly the temperature of the room they are in.
 I mix a splash of hot water with cold tap water, in a large measuring jug.

-6. Citrus trees love nitrogen.
+7. Citrus trees love nitrogen

 Signs of underfeeding include yellow veins on the leaves (which can indicate a nitrogen deficiency); drooping leaves; falling leaves.
 Leaves should be a healthy green.